-From his papacy's beginning, Benedict has indeed proved remarkably reluctant to enter into detailed discussion of policy questions.
+From his papacy's beginning, Pope Benedict has indeed proved remarkably reluctant to enter into detailed discussion of policy questions.
 There are two reasons for this.
 First, just after being elected pope, Benedict reaffirmed that the Catholic Church does have non-negotiable positions on particular matters, most notably the protection of innocent human life, marriage, and religious liberty properly understood.

-But Benedict also reaffirmed the Church's teaching that, as far as other policy issues are concerned, lay Catholics are free to make their own prudential judgments, guided, of course, by Catholic principles.
+But Pope Benedict also reaffirmed the Church's teaching that, as far as other policy issues are concerned, lay Catholics are free to make their own prudential judgments, guided, of course, by Catholic principles.
 Even within the Catholic Church, it is not well-understood that Catholics enjoy remarkable liberty to take a variety of positions on most policy questions.

-The second reason for Benedict's disinterest in policy details, however, ultimately reflects his view about how Catholics ought to approach social-political questions.
+The second reason for Pope Benedict's disinterest in policy details, however, ultimately reflects his view about how Catholics ought to approach social-political questions.

 Like Ratzinger, de Lubac was considered somewhat avant-garde before Vatican II.
 He consequently experienced considerable unpleasantness at the hands of overzealous church officials.

-But after Vatican II, de Lubac--like Ratzinger--emerged as a formidable defender of Catholic orthodoxy.
+But after Vatican II, de Lubac, like Ratzinger, emerged as a formidable defender of Catholic orthodoxy.
 De Lubac also continued to endure harassment for his views.
-This time, however, the odium theologica came from heterodox theologians such as Hans Kung whose agenda amounted (as it still does) to dissolving Catholicism into a secularized, hyper-politicized, bureaucratized, and doctrinally-empty pseudo-Christianity.
+This time, however, the odium theologica came from heterodox theologians such as Hans Kung, whose agenda amounted (as it still does) to dissolving Catholicism into a secularized, hyper-politicized, bureaucratized, and doctrinally empty pseudo-Christianity.

 But Ratzinger and de Lubac's similarities go beyond this.
 They shared the conviction that the road to Church renewal is not immersion in whatever happens to be the latest intellectual fashion.

-Authentic renewal, de Lubac held, could only occur by going back to the original sources of Christian inspiration--most notably, Scripture grounded in the Church's Tradition as well as the Church Fathers--and then using this as a basis to think about the present.
+Authentic renewal, de Lubac held, could only occur by going back to the original sources of Christian inspiration – most notably, Scripture grounded in the Church's Tradition as well as the Church Fathers – and then using this as a basis to think about the present.
 This, de Lubac argued, was the best way to articulate a distinctly Christian message to the modern world.

 A good example of how this applied to social issues is de Lubac's book, Catholicisme: Aspects sociaux du dogme (1938).
 In his Memoirs, Ratzinger recalls the impact this text had on his own thought.
-Indeed, it is directly cited in Benedict's encyclical Spe Salvi.
+Indeed, it is directly cited in Pope Benedict's encyclical Spe Salvi.

 Catholicisme draws upon Scripture and early and medieval Church Fathers to think through what the nature of the Church itself suggests about the individual's place in society.
-The beauty of this approach is that it brings to the surface ideas that cannot be neatly categorized as "right" or "left."
+The beauty of this approach is that it brings to the surface ideas that cannot be neatly categorized as "Right" or "Left."
 Rather, it produces a distinctly Christian perspective that explodes our increasingly sterile secular political categories.

 This method was on display during two recent speeches delivered by Pope Benedict.

-One was his United Nations address in which Benedict politely but firmly noted that the very notion of human rights was first conceptualized by Catholic theologians and only ultimately made sense when grounded in a biblical vision of man.
+One was his United Nations address in which Pope Benedict politely but firmly noted that the very notion of human rights was first conceptualized by Catholic theologians and only ultimately made sense when grounded in a biblical vision of man.
 This is a way of talking about rights that cuts through the morass of much contemporary rights-talk, which is reflected in the typically incoherent statements about rights produced by most international organizations.

-The second speech was Pope Benedict's recent May 3rd address to the Pontifical Academy of Social Sciences.
+The second speech was Pope Benedict's recent May 3 address to the Pontifical Academy of Social Sciences.
 Here the pope reflected upon the nature of subsidiarity and solidarity.
-Drawing upon Scripture and commentaries from Augustine and Aquinas, Benedict reminded his audience that the ultimate purpose of these principles is not efficiency or equality.
+Drawing upon Scripture and commentaries from Augustine and Aquinas, Pope Benedict reminded his audience that the ultimate purpose of these principles is not efficiency or equality.
 Rather, it is "to place men and women on the path to discovering their definitive, supernatural destiny."

-Neither solidarity nor subsidiarity, Benedict stated, have purely "horizontal" (i.e., earthly) meaning.
+Neither solidarity nor subsidiarity, Pope Benedict stated, have purely "horizontal" (i.e., earthly) meaning.
 They also have "vertical" (i.e., transcendental) significance.
-Solidarity, Benedict wrote, is ultimately about helping others to encounter life in all its fullness, something only completely realized through life in Christ.
+Solidarity, Pope Benedict wrote, is ultimately about helping others to encounter life in all its fullness, something only completely realized through life in Christ.